CDRT/docs/bios/settings/thinkpad/virtualization.md

 <details><summary>Enhanced Windows Biometric Security</summary>

-One of 2 Possible options:

-1. On - allows use of ‘Enhanced sign-in security’ for fingerprint and face authentication with Windows Hello.
+Whether to allow use of ‘Enhanced sign-in security’ for fingerprint and face authentication with Windows Hello.

+Possible options:

+1. On
-2.	**Off** – does not allow Windows to use ‘Enhanced sign-in security’ for biometrics.
-Default. <br>
+2.	**Off** – Default.

-?>  This option is recommended for Windows 10 October 2018 Update and for Windows 10 version 2004 and earlier, which do not support this feature.
+!>  This option is recommended for Windows 10 October 2018 Update and for Windows 10 version 2004 and earlier, which do not support this feature.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|